 - Secluded with few visitors and lots of hiding spots

-- Piles of wood and stones, hollow stumps
+- Piles of wood, stones, and hollow stumps

 - Basements, sheds, and garages